 Agents, collectives, and brands have their own interests.
 Families need an independent review — before the signature, not after the problem.

-Every engagement follows the same disciplined workflow.
+Save My Seat →Every engagement follows the same disciplined workflow.
 No guessing, no pressure, no incentive to push a deal through.

 Submit the agreement, screenshots, or emails you've received.
 Our intake form captures the context we need to conduct a proper review.

+Five checks on every deal — eligibility, rights, term, money, exit.
 We run an eligibility risk screen, flag contract red flags, and assess compensation fairness.
 Every review produces a plain-language Family Brief and a Youth Brief written for the athlete.

 You receive a documented Decision Record of what was reviewed, what risks were identified, and what next steps were recommended.
 Complex matters are referred to licensed professionals.